-The Early Undergraduate Research Opportunity (EURO) program is intended to provide Buffalo State students with an early undergraduate research/scholarly/creative experience by serving as an assistant.
-Recruited students would support more advanced students (undergraduate and/or graduate) or the faculty member's research/scholarly/creative activities.
+The Early Undergraduate Research Opportunity (EURO) program provides Buffalo State students with an early undergraduate research experience by assisting a faculty member on a scholarly project.
+Recruited students may support more advanced students (undergraduate and/or graduate) or the faculty member's research/scholarly/creative activities.

 The EURO program strives to broaden participation and support the college's efforts to engage early-career students and increase retention, especially of those who have demonstrated strong performance in their coursework at Buffalo State.
 Proposals that strongly align with these goals are encouraged and will be more competitive for available funding.

 Students are eligible to receive a stipend of $1000 (EURO) or $500 (micro-EURO) for participation in research, scholarly, or creative activity conducted by a faculty mentor (up to $150 may be awarded for necessary supplies).
 Applications must be completed by faculty and identify a project task (or set of tasks) to be performed by the student within a time frame of approximately ten (10) weeks/EURO or five (5) weeks/micro-EURO during the course of the semester.
 When the registration site becomes available, EURO students are strongly encouraged to submit an abstract to SRCC 2023 describing the scholarly outcome of the project.
 All EURO awards are subject to any campus Covid-19 guidelines and IRB restrictions.

 Proposals will be reviewed for completeness, quality of the experience for the student (based on their level of engagement with the project, other students (if applicable) and the faculty mentor), and faculty mentoring plan and prior experience mentoring undergraduates conducting research/scholarly/creative activities.

 * If funding is available, faculty members may be allowed to recruit a second EURO student.
 Contact the Office of Undergraduate Research.

 click here for application site.